An Informational-Entropic Approach to Exoplanet Characterization: Results 1: Comparing Spectra by Changing Physical Parameters

-Fig. \ref{fig:params} shows how varying the input parameters in isolation affects the $\djs$ relative to Earth and Jupiter.
-This figure illustrates two main results.
-The first is that $\djs$ is sensitive to variations in planetary features.
-Variations in the planetary parameters away from their Jupiter values (vertical black line) incrementally increase the $\djs$ relative to Jupiter, displaying the growing dissimilarity between the two planets.
+We begin by testing our information measure in a simple scenario, varying the physical parameters of the simulated planets to assess how well our our informational measure picks up on these changes when compared to Earth and Jupiter.
+Figure~\ref{fig:params} shows how varying each of the input parameters in isolation affects the $\djs$ of a model Jupiter-like planet relative to Earth and to Jupiter.
+Variations in the values of each of the planetary parameters away from their Jupiter values (vertical black line) incrementally increase the $\djs$ relative to Jupiter (orange points), displaying the growing dissimilarity between the two planets.
+This demonstrates that $\djs$ is sensitive to variations in planetary features.
+The~$\djs$ relative to Earth (blue points) remains higher than the $\djs$ relative to Jupiter (orange points), confirming that small changes in the planetary parameters do not make the sample planet appear~Earth-like.

-Each of the plots tells a story illustrating the ability of $\djs$ to pick up on underlying physics.
+Each of the plots tells a story illustrating the ability of $\djs$ to pick up on the underlying physics.
 Using the modal fraction ensures that the information content is not dependent on the continuum flux, only on the relative strength and shape of the absorption lines.
-For equilibrium temperature, surface gravity, planet radius, stellar radius - the top two rows of plots - varying the parameters varies the strength of the absorption lines in the modal fraction.
-For example, the scale height, $H$, of the planetary atmosphere is linearly dependent on the temperature, $T$, given by
+For~the equilibrium temperature, surface gravity, planet radius, and stellar radius---the top \mbox{two rows} of plots---varying the parameters varies the strength of the absorption lines in the modal fraction.
+For~example, the~scale height, $H$, of~the planetary atmosphere is linearly dependent on the temperature, $T$, given by